 Step 3: Painting

-You’ll either choose to use a paintbrush and a roller or a paint sprayer in this step.
-When using a paintbrush or a roller for the job, ensure you work with small portions at a time.
+You’ll choose to use a paintbrush, roller, or sprayer in this step.
+When using a paintbrush or a roller for the job, ensure you work with small portions simultaneously.

 Note: Overloading the brush or roller may cause drips and runs.

 I recommend spray painting since it allows you to cover all areas, including corners and other confined areas.

 Up to this point, you’ve seen how the vinyl fence is easy to deal with.
 It requires little to no maintenance as long as you install it properly.